DINA-Web/dina-collections-data-model/dictionary/readme.md

 This folder contains a manually created data dictionary that describes the data elements (tables and columns) that are used/has been used/will be used in the DINA collections data model.
 This data dictionary is primarily intended to guide the development of the database schema.

 Data elements are approved for use in the model when they have a specific version set (not "suggestion next" or "future") and they are then active until a removed_version is set.
 When a version is set for a data element, all mandatory information (according to the specification) should be set for the element.
+If there is info that applies, "NA" should be used.

 ### Specification
 The data dictionary is divided in two files, one for data columns and one for tables.